storj/docs/app/dcs/access/page.md

 docId: _xWsamBjOsZYyu9xtQCm5
 redirects:
   - /dcs/getting-started/satellite-developer-account/access-grants
+metadata:
+  title: Generating and Managing Access Grants
+  description:
+    A guide on how to create access grants, generate S3-compatible credentials, create API keys for the CLI, and manage these elements in Storj for secure data access.
 ---

 An Access Grant is a security envelope that contains a satellite address, a restricted API Key, and a restricted path-based encryption key - everything an application needs to locate an object on the network, access that object, and decrypt it.